|Important Items in this Area|

 |For rescuing Rosa||25 XP|

-Well, since you’re out here, you might as well start out exploration form the Seven Cats Inn.
-Head east from the inn and cross a bridge, then, when on the eastern side, turn north to find some marshlands, where Drowners (level nine) prowl.
-Kill them, and loot some corpses -particularly a soldier near a flag.
+Well, since you’re out here, you might as well start out exploration from the Seven Cats Inn.
+Head southeast from the inn and cross a bridge, then, when on the eastern side, turn north to find some marshlands, where Drowners (level nine) prowl.
+Kill them, and loot some corpses - particularly a soldier near a flag.
 Once done, head back south and follow the road east, then south-east along the coast.

 Death, or Novigrad

 When you reach a fork, stick to the southern path and follow it south-east.
 At another fork you’ll find some soldiers hassling some peasants.
 You can either wash your hands of the situation, pick a fight with the Novigrad Soldiers (level thirteen), bribe the guards (100 Crowns) or use the Axii Sign on them.
 The last option is by far the most lucrative.
 After helping the peasants one will tell you about some lucrative tomb near Downwarren; he’s referring to Dragonslayer’s Grotto, which you’ve already looted.